AstroTom/ec2-cost-optimizer/README.md

-# EC2 Cost Optimization Tools
+# EC2 Cost Optimization Recommendation scripts

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Shell Script](https://img.shields.io/badge/Shell-Bash-green.svg)](https://www.gnu.org/software/bash/)
 [![Python](https://img.shields.io/badge/Python-3.x-blue.svg)](https://www.python.org/)

+Analyze your AWS EC2 instances and get actionable cost optimization recommendations by identifying cheaper alternative instance types.

 > [!CAUTION]
 > This project was created as a Kiro experiment and has only been tested on trivial examples
 >

-Analyze your AWS EC2 instances and get actionable cost optimization recommendations by identifying cheaper alternative instance types.

-> [!CAUTION]
+> [!Note]
-> This project was created as a Kiro experiment and has only been tested on trivial examples
+> The scripts do not use the AWS Cost Optimization Hub or AWS Compute Optimizer.
+If those features are enabled, it could make use of CloudWatch data to see if any instances are over or under provisioned.
+Both features in AWS are disabled by default.
+The Cost Optimization Hub can only be enabled from the Management (Payer) account.
 >